dasec/fishy/doc/source/04_evaluation.rst

 * **Gained capacity**: Depending on the allocated MFT entry size as well as the actual size of data in each entry, that is used to hide data, this hiding technique can store *(allocated_size - actual_size) - 2 bytes per fixup value in slack*.
-Though the gained capacity is high.
+Though the gained capacity is high (~300B per MFT entry using our testfs-ntfs-stable2.dd image with a MFT entry size of 1024B).
 * **Detection probability**: With the --domirr option a check with chkdsk neither detected the hidden files, nor showed any other suspicious output.
 Without chkdsk detects an error in the $MFTMirr.